 "These Muggles of yours don't make it easy, do they," Ronnie sighed.
 "Hang on, then, I'm coming in."

 Two minutes later, she had climbed in through the window, leaving Ginny in the driver's seat as the car hovered nicely outside.
 As soon as she set foot on Harry's floor, she threw her arms around him and gave him a big hug.
+He was still shorter than her, and so skinny that she could feel his ribs against her chest.
+Damn these Dursleys, had they been starving him too?

 "Were you that worried about me?" said Harry, sounding oddly touched.